trevorhreed/finance/README.md

-# financial-calculators
-A few financial calculators
+# A Few Financial Calculators